Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Biomedical ML Applications

 The cough detection algorithm processes 200 random time windows that contain an equal amount of coughs, laughs, deep breaths, and throat clears from each of the 15 patients of the dataset from~\cite{orlandic2023Multimodal}.
 These results are then compared with the labels available in the dataset to measure the accuracy of the algorithm.

 In this setup, we compared the impact of different arithmetic representations on the final accuracy of the application.
 The original algorithm employed 32-bit IEEE 754 floating-point numbers, but since the input signals are encoded with 16 or 24 bits, we also studied the use of half-precision floating-point numbers, posit16 with 2 and 3 exponent bits, posit24, posit32, and bfloat16.
-These number formats were simulated using the Universal Numbers library~\cite{omtzigt2020Universal}.

-The algorithm used in this study was designed with the main focus on benchmarking the performance of low-power wearable devices~\cite{samakovlis2024BiomedBench} rather than optimizing accuracy to the extent achieved by the method in~\cite{orlandic2023Multimodal}.
-Although the accuracy results reported here do not match those in~\cite{orlandic2023Multimodal}, this work aimed to compare the accuracy across different arithmetic representations.
-This comparative analysis is independent of the absolute accuracy of the underlying biomedical application, ensuring the validity of our findings.

 For the comparison, following the methodology in~\cite{orlandic2023Multimodal}, we selected the \ac{ROC} curve and the \ac{AUC} metrics.
 The \ac{ROC} curve plots the \ac{TPR} against the \ac{FPR} at various threshold settings to evaluate the performance of a binary classification model.
 The \ac{AUC} summarizes this performance in a single scalar value ranging from 0 to 1.
 Figure~\ref{fig:cough_roc_curve} presents the \ac{ROC} curve along with the \ac{AUC} for each of the evaluated arithmetics.
 Additionally, it highlights the \ac{FPR} corresponding to a \ac{TPR} of 0.95.
 This metric would allow a physician to estimate the expected number of false positives when aiming to detect 95\% of a patient's coughs.
 A higher \ac{AUC} and a lower \ac{FPR} indicate improved accuracy for the respective arithmetic approach.